Central American Integration System: Headquarters

+SICA's administrative centre is located in San Salvador, El Salvador.

 Institutions

 Central American Parliament

 Parlacen was born as a parliamentary body emulating the Federal Republic of Central America, with Costa Rica an observer.
 It evolved from the Contadora Group, a project launched during the 1980s to deal with civil wars in El Salvador, Guatemala and Nicaragua.
 Although the Contadora Group was dissolved in 1986, the concept of Central American integration is implicitly referenced in several countries' constitutions.
 The Esquipulas Peace Agreement (among other acts) agreed to the creation of a Central American Parliament composed of 20–22 directly-elected deputies from each country.
 Costa Rica has not ratified the agreement, and is not represented in the Parlacen.
 Parlacen is seen by some (including former President of Honduras Ricardo Maduro) as a white elephant.

 Central American Court of Justice

 The CCJ's mission is to promote peace in the region and the unity of its member states.
 The Court has jurisdiction to hear cases: